Kentico/xperience-algolia/README.md

 }
 ```

 When you run the site and visit your new page, you'll see that you have a fully functioning search interface with faceting, created with only three new files!
+See Algolia's [InstantSearch documentation](https://www.algolia.com/doc/guides/building-search-ui/what-is-instantsearch/js/) for more detailed walkthroughs on designing the search interface and customizing widgets.

 ![InstantSearch example](/img/instantsearch-example.png)